 How thick would someone have to be to ignore the efforts of principled heavyweights such as Peter Mendelson to sway Leave voters by telling them how uninformed they are?

 What kind of idiot wouldn’t want a Prime Minister who thinks a bearded Cuban dictator who murdered thousands of opponents and lived like royalty while his citizens starved was ‘a champion of social justice’?

 Like the EU referendum, the US election and the Eurovision Song Contest, stupidity is the perfect explanation when results don’t go our way.
 Because the idea that outside of the Twitter/Islington bubble there are millions who reject virtually everything modern Labour stand for is to be ignored, discouraged and shut down at all costs.

 As for convincing 17 million Leave-voters to support a party dominated by Blairites who want to stop Brexit and Marxists who don’t care either way…well, have you ever spoke to these people?
 If you can get past the bad skin and broken teeth good luck understanding a sodding word they say.

-As is the fact that if the British public really were as bigoted as Polly Toynbee says the BNP would have been in power for decades.
+As is the fact that if the British public really were as bigoted as Pauline Toynbee says the BNP would have been in power for decades.
 Because as all good regressives know, narrative trumps facts.
-So if Bernie Sanders can sanctimoniously condemn billionaires for buying yachts and cars while he owns three houses there’s no reason why we can’t brand the British public prejudiced bigots then wonder why they don’t vote for us.
+So if Bernie Saunders can sanctimoniously condemn billionaires for buying yachts and cars while he owns three houses there’s no reason why we can’t brand the British public prejudiced pricks then wonder why they don’t vote for us.
 Because much like Bernie seems to think all white people are privileged because he lives in a world where everyone is white and privileged, so we assume the invented values of our narrow universe are of paramount importance in the real world.
 The same real world that is also a vile racist wasteland.
 Which is why spend as little time in it as possible.